Temporary Skill Shortage 482 visa changes - 2024 | MJ Legal

 2. Reduction of minimum work experience requirement

-A worker must have at least two years of relevant work experience in their nominated occupation or related field in order to qualify for the SC 482 visa.
+A worker must have at least two years of relevant work experience in their nominated occupation or related field in order to qualify for the 482 visa.
 This work must be full-time at 38 hours per week or part-time prorated.

 Following the 2024-25 budget, it was announced that the minimum years of work experience would be reduced from two years to just one year.
 This change will take effect from 23 November 2024.
-Accordingly, to be eligible for the SC 482 visa under all streams, you will need to only have one-year full-time work experience or part-time pro-rated from 24 November 2024.
+Accordingly, to be eligible for the 482 visa under all streams, you will need to only have one-year full-time work experience or part-time pro-rated from 24 November 2024.

 3. Increased time frame in the event you are unemployed